Mozambique: Thousands continue to flee violence in Cabo Delgado - Africa.com

 Women, children, older people, people with disabilities, and indigenous peoples are disproportionately affected.

-“Over 80 per cent of refugees and internally displaced people come from the most climate-vulnerable countries worldwide,” he added.
+“Over 80 per cent of refugees and internally displaced people come from the most climate-vulnerable countries worldwide,” he added.© UNHCR/Juliana GhaziA Burundian family in front of their house ravaged by Cyclone Gombe, in Maratane refugee settlement, Mozambique.

+A Burundian family in front of their house ravaged by Cyclone Gombe, in Maratane refugee settlement, Mozambique